generalassembly-atx/movies_lab/README.md

 ### Step 6: Connect to the OMDb API

 - With the API key we're using, you don't need an API key.
 Go ahead and look at the [documentation](http://omdbapi.com/) to determine the API's proper usage.
-- Give the SearchContainer's initial state a key of `movies` with a value `[]`.
+- Give the SearchContainer's initial state a key of `movie` with a value `{}`.
-- Every time the search button is clicked, fire an AJAX call to the OMDb API and update the value of `this.state.movies` based on the response.
+- Every time the search button is clicked, fire an AJAX call to the OMDb API and update the value of `this.state.movie` based on the response.

-### Step 7: Create MovieList and Movie components
+### Step 7: Create Movie component

-- Create MovieList and Movie components that render the list of movies to the page.
+- Create Movie components that render the returned movie to the page.

 ## Bonus